devayush20/MiwokVocab-App/README.md

 # MiwokVocab-App
-This is an Android App which has a list of  translations of some simple English words in Miwok Language.
+This is Android App which has a list of  translations of some simple English words in Miwok Language.
+This is a project from the Android Development Course on Udacity.